-Alejandra Proaño, MA (Psych), MA (Lit), MSc., has worked on issues around anger and violence with women, men, families and organizations in Canada, Mexico, Colombia, and in her home country of Ecuador.
+Alejandra Proaño, MA (Psy), MA (Lit), M.Sc, ACC, RCC, has worked on issues around anger and violence with women, men, families and organizations in Canada, Mexico, Colombia, and in her home country of Ecuador.
 She facilitates groups and sees individuals, couples and families.
-With more than 18 years of experience in the field, she is also a published author, international consultant, speaker, and professional coach.
+With more than 19 years of experience in the field, she is also a published author, international consultant, speaker, and professional coach.
 She facilitates the women’s groups, which start approximately every 7 weeks, and co-facilitates some of the men’s groups with Moose Anger Management.

-Alejandra has a BA in psychology, a Specialization in Systemic Therapies, and currently is writing her thesis for a Master of Psychology degree.
+Alejandra has a BA in psychology, a Specialization in Systemic Therapies, and a Master of Psychology degree.
 She also has a Master of Science degree (Technology Management) and a Master in Arts (Literature).
-In the year and a half graduate program that focused on systemic therapy (which includes family and couple´s therapy), she gained experience with family dynamics and the complexities of how one generation impacts the next.
-Her current work (and present thesis) includes therapeutic writing, which bridges her two passions: literature and psychology.
+In the year and a half graduate program that focused on systemic therapy (which includes family and couples therapy), she gained experience with family dynamics and the complexities of how one generation impacts the next.
+Her current work (and masters thesis) includes therapeutic writing, which bridges her two passions: literature and psychology.

 Her early volunteering experiences as a therapist in Quito, Ecuador, marked her with a strong sense of social justice.
 She volunteered in the women’s prison, in public and private psychiatric centres, public hospitals, and a foundation for children with cerebral palsy.
 After this, she spent 6 years working in the Human Resources sector.